-The Tenth Annual 72 Hour Shootout Filmmaking Competition TOP FILMS PREMIERED TO A SOLD OUT THEATRE SUNDAY, JULY 27 at 1pm at the Asian American International Film Festival.
+THE TOP TEN FILMS OF 2014 PREMIERED TO A SOLD OUT THEATRE SUNDAY, JULY 27 at 1pm at the Asian American International Film Festival.
 Want to see 'em all?
-We'll be rolling out the top 35 on our Shootout channel.
-Subscribe (for free!) here.
+Subscribe to our Shootout channel (for free!) here.
 We'll do the top ten on the AAFL TV channel.
 Subscribe for free here.
 Here's a sneak peak:

 The top ten films premiered to a sold out theatre at the prestigious Asian American International Film Fest in NYC.
-Select winning films also screen at The Time Warner Media Center, on CrossingsTV, AAFL TV, at the Asians on Film Festival in Los Angeles, and on Film Lab Presents, the tv series.
-For venues, tickets, parties and more, click here.
+Select winning films also screen at The Time Warner Media Center, on CrossingsTV, AAFL TV, at the Asians on Film Festival in Los Angeles, the New York Indian Film Festival, and on Film Lab Presents, the tv series.

 What IS the 72 Hour Shootout?

-Celebrating diversity and artistic empowerment, the Tenth Annual 72 Hour Film Shootout (“Shootout”) returns this summer in collaboration with Asian CineVision.
-The Shootout is a worldwide competition in which filmmaking teams are given a common theme at the start and then have 72 hours to write, shoot, edit, and complete short films up to five minutes in length.
-Teams compete for cash, prizes and the chance to have their films screened at the prestigious Asian American International Film Festival (“AAIFF”), now in its 37th year and New York’s leading festival for independent Asian and Asian American film and video, and the first and longest-running U.S. festival of its kind.
+Celebrating diversity and artistic empowerment, the Annual 72 Hour Film Shootout (“Shootout”) is a worldwide competition in which filmmaking teams are given a common theme at the start and then have 72 hours to write, shoot, edit, and complete short films up to five minutes in length.
+Teams compete for cash, prizes and the chance to have their films screened at the prestigious Asian American International Film Festival (“AAIFF”), New York’s leading festival for independent Asian and Asian American film and video, and the first and longest-running U.S. festival of its kind.
 As an integral part of AAIFF, the Shootout celebrates the creativity and genius of the directors, their casts and crews as they share stories by, about and for Asian Americans and other filmmakers of color with the world.
 AAIFF has played a vital role in discovering and nurturing such acclaimed talent as Wayne Wang (THE JOY LUCK CLUB), Ang Lee (CROUCHING TIGER, HIDDEN DRAGON, BROKEBACK MOUNTAIN), Mira Nair (THE NAMESAKE), Zhang Yimou (HOUSE OF FLYING DAGGERS), Christine Choy (WHO KILLED VINCENT CHIN?), Steven Okazaki (THE MUSHROOM CLUB), Jessica Yu (PING PONG PLAYA), and Justin Lin (FAST FIVE).
-The top ten films also screen at the Asians on Film Festival in Los Angeles and, for the first time ever, contended for TELEVISED showcase!
+The top ten films also screen at the Asians on Film Festival in Los Angeles, and at the New York Indian Film Festival in New York City, and contend for TELEVISED showcase on AAFL TV!

 The competition creates a valuable opportunity for Asian American writers and filmmakers and other filmmakers of color to demonstrate their talent, gain exposure in the entertainment industry and impact the visibility of Asian American stories and characters in film.
 One of the Shootout requirements is that at least one key production member (e.g., director, producer or writer) and a principal actor from each team must be of Asian descent.